 Peter was at fault for separating himself from Gentiles. -Galatians 2:11

 Peter was at fault because the Bible doesn't say he should do this.
-The idea of separating from Gentiles is a man-made Jewish idea, not something found in Torah.
+The idea of separating from Gentiles is a man-made idea, not something commanded by God.
 Which is why verse 12 expressly mentions that he withdrew from Gentile believers because of fear of others.
 He was fearing man's traditions and rules (Judaism's laws in this case) in place of YHWH, which is what Paul called him out for.

 "Why would you compel a Gentile to live as a Jew?" -Galatians 2:14

-"Man is not declared right by works of Torah." -Galatians 2:16
+"Man is not declared right by works of law." -Galatians 2:16

-"If righteousness is through Torah, then Messiah died for nothing." -Galatians 2:21
+"If righteousness is through the law, then Messiah died for nothing." -Galatians 2:21

-This isn't discrediting the Torah but rather speaking a quite obvious truth.
+This isn't discrediting either Biblical law or the Levitical priesthood, but rather speaking a quite obvious truth.
 If we didn't need the Messiah for salvation, then what was the point in his being killed?
 If the Levitical sacrificial system was all we needed then that would have been an easy decision for YHWH to continue that rather than subject the Messiah to torture and murder.

-"Does the Spirit come by works of Torah or by belief?" -Galatians 3:2
+"Does the Spirit come by works of law or by belief?" -Galatians 3:2

 Did the Levitical system lead to an outpouring of the Holy Spirit?
 It did not, simply because the Levitical system is the not the fullness or best of YHWH's plan for mankind.
 That is not an insult to the Levitical temple, but an admonishment that our faith shouldn't stop there.